 Dunhill Unique Silver Lighter

-In the 1989 movie License To Kill Bond receives a Dunhill lighter from his good friend Felix Leiter and his wife Della on their wedding day.
+In the 1989 movie Licence To Kill (1989) Bond receives a Dunhill lighter from his good friend Felix Leiter and his wife Della on their wedding day.
 The lighter is a silver Dunhill Unique with plain finish.

 The Unique lighter is still available but not with a plain finish as seen in the film: the Unique lighter now comes in Barley or Vertical Lines texture (see images on the left).